ChristianKreuzberger/django-rest-imageupload-example/tutorial/step4.md

     return "{}.{}".format(uuid.uuid4(), extension)
 ```

-While this sounds silly, Django will require you to run the migrations stuff again:
+Although we did not actually change the model, Django requires migrations to be ran again:
 ```bash
 python manage.py makemigrations
 ```